hal9ai/hal9/apps/webscrape/browseruse_prompt.md

  - the url of their linkedin profile (if available)

 I want you to gather that information directly from the company's website, for example, from a webpage called "teams".
+I.e., do NOT EVER go to LinkedIn or GitHub themselves!

 I want you to report back that information as a list of JSON objects, where every object has the following keys:
  - full_name